 - Sir Henry is even more a Living MacGuffin in this film than his brother was in the book.
 They find his skeleton in the cave, and that is it for Sir Henry, with Allan and Elizabeth left to be together.

 - Scenery Porn: Shot on location in Kenya and what was then the Belgian Congo, with some amazing shots of African scenery and wildlife.
 Won an Oscar for cinematography.

-- Throw Away Guns: Parodied in the 1985 comedy/adventure film adaptation.
-The female character throws a gun at the villain; he shouts: "Thank you!" and uses it to blast away at her.
+- Throw Away Guns: Parodied.
+Jessie accidentally throws a gun at the villain; he shouts: "Thank you!" and uses both it and the gun he already had to blast away at her.

-- Token Romance: Every single adaptation of King Solomon's Mines manages to shoehorn in a white female love interest who wasn't in the book.
+- Token Romance: As with every other single adaptation of King Solomon's Mines (surprisingly not an exaggeration), this one manages to shoehorn in a white female love interest who wasn't at all in the book.

-- Tree Top Town: In the version with Richard Chamberlain they meet a tribe of people who live entirely in the trees, never touching the ground.
+- Tree Top Town: The duo meet a tribe of people who live entirely in the trees, never touching the ground.